 You must carry the original expired residence permit for which the renewal was requested.

-You must bring the original Poste Italiane receipt, proving the submission of your renewal or first-time permit application.
+Also, bring the original Poste Italiane receipt, proving the submission of your renewal or first-time permit application.

 Since airline policies may vary, it is recommended to confirm with your airline before traveling to avoid any issues at boarding.